spack/spack/lib/spack/docs/tutorial_basics.rst

 The ``spack find`` command is used to query installed packages.
 Note that some packages appear identical with the default output.
-The ``-l`` flag shows the hash of each package, and the ``-f`` flag shows any non-empty compiler flags of those packages.
+The ``-l`` flag shows the hash of each package and the ``-f`` flag shows any non-empty compiler flags of those packages.

 .. code-block:: console